 The RFP process has been used by businesses for many years as a way to vet the offerings of various vendors and to demonstrate the unique benefits of their solutions.
 RFPs are also used by government agencies and other organizations.
-An RFP is a formal request in which the issuer asks vendors to submit proposals about the product or service they offer as a solution to what the issuer requires.
-A competitive bidding process will give the issuer a greater insight amongst multiple bidders on which service would best help with their needs.
+An RFP is a formal request in which the issuer asks vendors to submit a proposal letter about the product or service they offer as a solution to what the issuer requires.
+A competitive bidding process will give the issuer a greater insight into multiple bidders on which landscaping service would best help with their needs.
 By submitting an RFP, vendors are able to demonstrate their expertise and capabilities, as well as showcase the benefits that their products or services can provide.
-Issuers use RFPs to review multiple vendor proposals and make informed decisions about which vendors they would like to work with.
-Overall, the RFP process is an effective tool for both businesses seeking new vendors and vendors seeking new business opportunities.
+To a vendor, you are a prospective client that you need to impress in order to get selected for the project or contract.
+Issuers use RFPs to review multiple vendor landscape proposals and make informed decisions about which vendors they would like to work with.
+Overall, the RFP process is an effective tool for both businesses seeking new vendors and vendors seeking new business opportunities and potential clients.

 Understanding It’s Not All About Cost

 Sure, you’re concerned about price.
-But there’s a lot more to choosing a landscape contractor than just the cost.
+But there’s a lot more to choosing a landscape contractor than just the materials and labor costs.

 How each vendor attacks the work detailed in the request for proposal matters.

 Your RFP gives you the chance to ask specific questions about the company’s work, to help you zero in on more than just who offers the lowest landscape bid.

 Are they efficient?
 Effective?
 Reliable?

 This is where you clearly define your property’s needs and specifications and find out how each contractor will best meet those needs.